 California Evidence Code Section 352

-Then once the Judge decides how relevant it is to the case, that will be weighed against its prejudicial effect.
+Then, once the Judge decides how relevant it is to the case, that will be weighed against its prejudicial effect.
 In other words, how much is it going to inflame the jury improperly?

-That's where some attorneys get confused.
-They're yelling and screaming, this is horrible for my client, and the Judge is going to say, that's precisely why it's being admitted because it does show your client has committed these types of offenses in the past and is more likely to do it again.
+Some attorneys need clarification on that.
+They're yelling and screaming.
+This is horrible for my client, and the Judge is going to say, "That's precisely why it's being admitted.
+It does show your client has committed these types of offenses in the past and is more likely to do it again."

 That's 1108 right there.
 It does make him look bad about a standard planner scheme.
 He does the same thing every time — picks the same type of victim and does the same thing.
 That makes him look terrible, and the Judge is going to say that's precisely why it's coming in against your client.
 It does make him look awful, and that is a permissible use.